tylim88/FirelordJSDoc/docs/highlights/set.md

 }
 ```

-The question is, should FirelorsJS alters the behavior of set, so it tallies with the behavior of update?
+The question is, should FirelordJS alters the behavior of set, so it tallies with the behavior of update?

 FirestoreJS trying not to alters the behavior if possible, the reason FirelordJS alters update because of implicit data deletion effect, alteration is out of necessity.